 Meadowview - Emory is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Meadowview - Emory is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Meadowview - Emory who work in office and administrative support (20.59%), teaching (10.68%), and management occupations (7.41%).

-A relatively large number of people in Meadowview - Emory telecommute to their jobs.
-Overall, about 17.11% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 17.11% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Meadowview - Emory doesn't have a public transportation system that people use for their commute.

-The education level of Meadowview - Emory citizens is a little higher than the average for US cities and towns: 22.73% of adults in Meadowview - Emory have at least a bachelor's degree.
+The citizens of Meadowview - Emory are slightly better educated than the national average of 21.84% for all cities and towns, with 22.73% of adults in Meadowview - Emory having a bachelor's degree or advanced degree.

 The per capita income in Meadowview - Emory in 2022 was $54,296, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $217,184 for a family of four.
 However, Meadowview - Emory contains both very wealthy and poor people as well.